Clats97/ClatsCracker/README.md

 **Flexible attack methods:** Choose between dictionary-based or brute-force attacks that enable both quick tests against known password lists and exhaustive searches for complex passwords.

-**User-Friendly Design:** A menu-driven interface, clear prompts and real-time progress reports make it accessible to users of all skill levels.
+**User-Friendly Design:** A menu-driven interface, clear prompts and progress reports make it accessible to users of all skill levels.

 **Scalable Performance:** Adjust the number of threads (1 to 1000) to use the capabilities of your system and optimize crack speed and efficiency.
 You can also choose between 3 presets, including low, medium and high use of computer resources.